flashcabaja64/mood-journal-server/README.md

-# Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+# Mood Journal Server

+This API server is the complement of my Mood Journal Client.
+This server is setup to return all entries of the user's data.
+This can add, delete, and edit entries in the API server.

+## Endpoints

+/api/entries returns all the entries the user has created in the client /api/entries/:entry_id returns a specific entry in the server

+Link to the client repo: https://github.com/flashcabaja64/mood-journal-client

 ## Set up

 Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine `https://github.com/flashcabaja64/mood-journal-server NEW-PROJECT-NAME`
 2. `cd` into the cloned repository
 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`